 Many US utilities have made emissions commitments but few of these commitments are aligned with a 1.5°C trajectory.

-Regulated utilities have made progress over the past 15 years—retiring 25 GW of coal while building 18 GW of renewable assets.
+Regulated utilities have made progress over the past 16 years—retiring about 23 GW of coal while building about 23 GW of renewable assets.

 However, utility investment trends tell a different story.
 Fossil assets on utility books are now at an all-time high.